ybai-nlp/MCLAS/README.md

 ### Build Your Own Dataset.
 Remain to be origanized.
 Some of the code needs to be debug, plz use it carefully.
 #### Build tokenized files.
-Plz refer to function tokenize_xgiga() or tokenize_new() in ./src/data_builder.py to write your code to preprocess your own training, validation, and test dataset.
+Plz refer to function `tokenize_xgiga()` or `tokenize_new()` in `./src/data_builder.py` to write your code to preprocess your own training, validation, and test dataset.
 And then run the following commands:
 ```bash
 python preprocess.py -mode tokenize_xgiga -raw_path PATH_TO_YOUR_RAW_DATA -save_path PATH_TO_YOUR_SAVE_PATH
 ```
 * Stanford CoreNLP needs to be installed.

-Plz substitute "tokenize_xgiga" to your own process function.
+Plz substitute `tokenize_xgiga` to your own process function.

 In our case, we made the raw data directory as follows: